Online Special Education Master's Programs & PhD Programs

 For many, the number one benefit of pursuing an online special gifted education graduate program is the ability to better help students.
 Your potential new skills and knowledge could be used to foster a more inclusive classroom for students with varying learning needs.
 Curriculum might include tactics to cope with behavioral issues, construct unique courses that cater to differing learning capabilities, and mitigate distractors or obstacles faced by students.
 With these methods, you could foster a productive environment for students that may otherwise be left behind.

-Teaching professions are projected to see potential growth in available occupations of 6% from 2014 to 2024.[i]
+Teaching professions are projected to see potential growth in available occupations of 8% from 2020 to 2030 (bls.gov).
 This might make now a great time to enter this shifting and changing field.
 Availability of these positions is often tied directly to schools’ immediate need for special education assistance, as well as federal funding.
 Therefore, certain regions may see more potential openings than others.
 Relocating could be a viable way to search for potential careers post-graduation.

 Grand Canyon University